UIC-InDeXLab/RSR/README.md

 This repository contains code and experiments for the paper, [An Efficient Matrix Multiplication Algorithm for Accelerating Inference in Binary and Ternary Neural Networks](https://arxiv.org/abs/2411.06360).

-The codebase provides two sets of experiments: a NumPy-based implementation and native C++ implementations.
+- The codebase provides a set of experiments: NumPy-based, Torch-based, and native C++ implementations.

 ---